 Feeling a need for speed?
 Visit the Salinas Speedway, where you can watch car races on four tracks: Acceleration, Circuit, Formula, and Go-Kart.
 The speedway is open to the public on Mondays, Wednesdays, and Saturdays at 5:00 p.m.

 Another popular spot is El Dorado, where you can taste fresh-caught fish with first-class service.
-Some of their most popular dishes include the mofongo or tostones de pana with lobster, conch cocktail, and shrimp asopao, as well as whole red snapper (deep-fried or grilled).
+Some of their most popular dishes include the mofongo or tostones de pana with lobster, conch cocktail, and shrimp asopao, as well as deep friend or grilled red snapper.